kejadlen/alki/README.md

 Alki uses the following environment variables for configuration:

 - TRELLO_KEY, TRELLO_SECRET for communicating with the Trello API.
-These can be obtained [here](https://trello.com/app-key).
 - SECRET for the cookie secret.
 - DATABASE_URL to connect to the Postgres database.

+A sample .envrc file is available [here](https://drive.google.com/open?id=0ByzPAU4fK2-EZTJFMVdsM1gweWc).

 ### Database